 While the following are almost always indicative of a defective battery, remember that lithium-ion batteries can be defective without exhibiting any signs.

-While there are risks associated with electric bikes, provided the proper safety protocols are followed, e-bikes are a safe, economical and eco-friendly way of getting from A to B. So, make sure to:
+While there are risks associated with electric bikes, provided the proper safety protocols are followed, e-bikes should be a safe, economical and eco-friendly way of getting from A to B. So, make sure to:

-• Charge e-bikes outside if possible, but never charge them in high heat or sunlight
+- Charge e-bikes outside if possible, but never charge them in high heat or sunlight.
+Make sure when charging that you do not obstruct any evacuation route from the house.

-• Keep e-bikes outside, if possible, especially when charging
+- Keep e-bikes outside generally, if possible, especially when charging

-• Try to reduce exposure to prolonged humidity and definitely water, even if the battery is totally sealed
+- Try to reduce exposure to prolonged humidity and water, even if the battery is totally sealed

 E-bike safety with Towergate